Russia’s siege of Mariupol a grim sign for other major Ukrainian cities

 “They likely assess that it is a more cost-efficient way of forcing these cities to surrender,” Clark said.

-The Russian military all but leveled Grozny, the capital of Chechnya, during the first Chechen war, in the 1990s, and in the second, which began just before Putin became Russia’s president in 2000.
+The Russian military all but leveled Grozny, the capital of Chechnya, during the first Chechen war, in the 1990s, and in the second, which began just before Vladimir Putin became Russia’s president in 2000.

 Clark said the aim of the Russian military in Grozny was not just to force Chechen separatists to capitulate but to destroy the city itself as a way to break their will.
 It’s not clear whether Moscow has the same aims in Kyiv, he said, noting that the Ukrainian capital could see comparable destruction anyway.